jamesjenner/videre-server.js/README.md

 -csb, --comms-serial-baud     Comms serial baud rate

--va, --add-vehicles           Allow clients to add vehicles

--vd, --delete-vehicles        Allow clients to delete vehicles

 -vu, --update-vehicles        Allow clients to update vehicles

--u, --update-vehicles         Allow clients to update vehicles

 -so, --secure-only            Set communications to only accept secure connections

+-uo, --unsecure-only          Set communications to only accept unsecure connections (this is the default option)

 -m, --mixed                   Set communications to accept secure and unsecure connections

 -u1, --uuid-v1                Set uuid generation for session keys to uuid v1, default is v4

--p, --port                    Set the port parameter
+-p, --port                    Set the port parameter for remote connections

--s, --ssl-port                Set the ssl port parameter
+-s, --ssl-port                Set the ssl port parameter for remote secure connections

--sk, --ssl-key                Set the ssl private key file parameter
+-sk, --ssl-key                Set the ssl private key file parameter for remote secure connections, if not found then will revert to unsecure communications

--sc, --ssl-cert               Set the ssl certificate parameter
+-sc, --ssl-cert               Set the ssl certificate parameter for remote secure connections, if not found then will revert to unsecure communications

+-t, --telemetry-time          Set the timer for sending telemetry to clients, in milliseconds

 -g, --generate                Generate a configuration file